 Ever present for Die Mannschaft at those finals in Brazil, the distinctive midfielder had come a long way since his beginnings in the game on the streets of Gelsenkirchen and then with Rot-Weiss Essen.

 "Özil reminds me of Zidane!"
-The words spoken by ex-Arsenal and France great Robert Pires will have sat favourably with the current Gunner, who counts Zizou as one of his idols.
+The words spoken by ex-Arsenal and France great Robert Pires were on the lips of many when Özil was at the peak of his majestic powers.

 Watch: Özil, made in the Bundesliga